hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_event_endpoint.html.markdown

 layout: "aws"
 page_title: "AWS: aws_cloudwatch_event_endpoint"
 description: |-
-  Provides a resource to create an EventBridge Endpoint.
+  Provides a resource to create an EventBridge Global Endpoint.
 ---

 # Resource: aws_cloudwatch_event_endpoint

-Provides a resource to create an EventBridge Endpoint.
+Provides a resource to create an EventBridge Global Endpoint.

 ~> **Note:** EventBridge was formerly known as CloudWatch Events.
 The functionality is identical.